SKevo18/python-youtube-video-downloader/README.md

 (ex.
 720 can be both 720hd and 720p), that's why I went with a cheap highest-width-means-highest-quality system.

 ### Why did you develop this?
-I wanted to bulk-download 10 second memes so I can send them to my friends during corona crisis...
+I wanted to bulk-download 10 second memes so I can send them to my friends

 ### How long did it take you to develop this?
 2 hours and the initial working version was available at GitHub.